Weather forecast for the day ahead in Sussex

 Updated

-The Met Office said it will be a mostly cloudy day but some bright or sunny spells are expected.
+The Met Office said it will be a cloudy but dry start to the day, with sunny spells developing during the morning.

-The weather will staying mostly dry but isolated showers are possible, mainly during the afternoon.

-Breezy winds are expected with a maximum temperature of 16 degrees Celsius.
+There is a 'risk of showers' during the afternoon, mainly across the west of the region.
+It will feel warm with a maximum temperature of 17 degrees Celsius.
 The minimum temperature will be seven degrees Celsius.

-The Met Office said any showers will ease by the evening, with clear spells developing.
-Some thicker cloud could spread south during the early hours of Wednesday but it is likely to stay dry.
+The Met Office said clouds will clear this evening to leave a clear, dry night across the area.
+Some isolated mist and fog patches will form in rural locations towards dawn, the Met Office said.